-I Let My Hair Air-Dry For 2 Weeks & This Is What Happened — PHOTOS
+I Let My Hair Air-Dry For Two Weeks

 If you're like me and have extremely thick hair that can take literally hours to dry naturally, a good hair dryer might be the only way to get out of the door in a reasonable amount of time without looking like a drowned rat.
 Air-drying hair takes too much time, but blow-drying your hair is damaging.
 And really, you should probably avoid using heat-styling tools altogether if you want to prevent split ends and breakage.